Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $5-$43 per year

 Cerberus used to be one of the best Find My Phone apps on the Play Store.
 However, Google adjusted some of its rules regarding certain permissions and Cerberus was summarily booted.
 The app still exists on its official website, though, and it’s still a reasonably good option for its category.
-It can snap photos of people who try to get into your phone, show you your phone’s location, text you its location, and do all sorts of other functions.
-We even still recommend this one on our best apps to find your phone (linked just below the button).
+It can snap photos of people who try to get into your phone, show you your phone’s location, text your phone’s location, and do all sorts of other functions.
+We even still recommend this one of our best apps to find your phone (linked just below the button).
 There is a subscription cost required ranging from $5 per year (for one device) up to $43 per year (for up to ten devices).

 F-Droid is an excellent app to sideload.
 It’s another app store similar to Google Play.
 However, this one only has FOSS (Free and Open Source Software) apps.
 This is a great spot to get apps for those concerned about privacy and security because every app has to post its open source code somewhere on the Internet and link it to F-Droid.
 You won’t find a ton of popular apps here, but you can find a lot of simple tools that would replace less trustworthy ones on the Google Play Store.
 There are also a lot of power user tools with functions you can’t find in the Play Store due to policy restrictions.
 Plus, F-Droid itself is relatively easy to use and it looks good.